c-bruce/pysamss/README.md

 - Update body and vehicle objects to store u vector over time in same way state is stored
 - Optimize appending on objects since this seems to be slowing things down
 - Implement getForceTorque() functions on body and vehicle objects
+- Update thrust function for 6dof
+- Update doc strings to account for use of quaternions in state vector
+- Full 6dof capabilities with multiple bodies for simulation of Earth - Moon transfers for example